 Don't forget to give your files meaningful names.
 To rename your file, simply click once on its name in the upper left corner.

-To select another file or see others, just go back to the file list in the Drafts section and choose the file you are interested in from the right panel.
+To select another file or see others, just go back to the file list in the Drafts section and select the file you are interested in from the right panel.

-- User flow name – name of the user flow/scenario.
+- User flow name – the name of the user flow/scenario.
 That is, each individual scenario is placed on a separate page.
-In some cases, several scenarios can be placed on one page if they are similar (for example, registration scenarios, password reset, site login);
+In some cases, several scenarios can be placed on one page if they are similar (for example, registration, password reset, site login scenarios);

 - References/Moodboards – references from the client and moodboards created based on them.
-There may also be project information here;
+There may also be information about the project here;

-- Thumbnail – the page with the project cover that appears in the preview in the Drafts/Recent section.
-To apply it, you need to create a frame sized 1920x960 pixels, draw the cover itself, and in the dropdown menu from the right-click on the frame select Use as Thumbnail;
+- Thumbnail – the page with the project cover that is displayed in the preview in the Drafts/Recent section.
+To apply it, you need to create a frame sized 1920x960 pixels, draw the cover itself, and in the drop-down menu from the right-click on the frame, select Use as Thumbnail;

-- Components – a page with the components you use.
-Often, entire libraries of components need to be imported; in this case, you write the name of the library and its version.
+- Components – the page with the components that you use.
+Often, entire libraries of components have to be imported; in this case, the name of the library and its version is written.
 For example, Ant Design UI Kit (1.2) (ant.design v4 update) (Light Theme);

 Each designer has their own rules and habits for naming and structuring pages; there are no strict dogmas here.
-I only showed how it looks in some cases for me.
-Another example: they create a UI page with a bunch of screens (frames) of the final design and UX – for all wireframes.
+I just showed how this looks in some cases for me.
+Another example: a UI page is created with a bunch of screens (frames) of the final design and UX – for all the wireframes.

 Usually, one file is enough, but in large projects, sometimes separate files distribute the design across platforms.
 For example: Web, Mobile, Desktop.
-Sometimes a separate file is dedicated to the component library, but keep in mind that you will need a paid subscription.
+Sometimes a separate file contains the component library, but keep in mind that you will need a paid subscription.

 For a beginner, one file per project will be sufficient.
-With experience, at some point, you will realize that you feel cramped, and digging through dozens of pages takes a lot of time.
-Or you may want to use more advanced functionality of Figma.
+With experience, at some point, you will realize that you feel cramped and digging through dozens of pages takes a lot of time.
+Or you may want to use more advanced features of Figma.

-Homework is no longer checked for citizens of Russia.
+The chat is not available for citizens of Russia.

 - Select a website of your choice and draw its header, footer, or any other part using constraints.
-Your task is to set up the frame content in such a way that some elements stick to the left side, while others stick to the right.
-For example, the logo can use Top and Left constraints.
-A correctly completed task should contain a frame for each part of the site (a separate frame for the header, a separate frame for the footer, and so on).
-All these frames should be inside another frame (the site design);
+Your task is to set up the content of the frame in such a way that part of the elements sticks to the left side, while the other part sticks to the right.
+For example, the logo may use the Top and Left constraints.
+A correctly completed task should contain a frame for each part of the website (a separate frame for the header, a separate frame for the footer, and so on).
+All these frames should be inside another frame (the design of the site);

-- Design a feedback form.
-It should have fields for "Name," "Email," "Message," and a "Send" button.
+- Draw a feedback form.
+It should include fields for "Name", "Email", "Message", and a "Send" button.
 The fields should stretch along with the form when we change its width.
-Hint: Left and right constraints will be needed.
+Hint: you will need Left and Right constraints.
 The feedback form should be in a separate frame.

-To check this homework, I will need access to the Figma file with edit permissions to look at the structure of the frames and the set constraints.
-For this, please make sure you have selected the can edit option next to Anyone with the link.
+To check this homework, I will need access to the Figma file with edit permissions to view the structure of the frames and the set constraints.
+To do this, please make sure you have selected the can edit option next to Anyone with the link.
 Next, click on Copy link and send it to me in direct.
-Please ensure that all future homework submissions are sent with these settings.
+Please, in the future, send all homework with these settings.
 If you forgot how to share a file, I wrote about it in this lesson.

-Now you have an idea about frames, limits, and even a bit about components.
+Now you have an understanding of frames, constraints, and even a bit about components.
 Make sure you are well acquainted with all the topics of this lesson.
-Most often, you will have to use guidelines and grids.
+Most often, you will need to use guides and grids.

 The material is very complex, especially regarding the components and constraints.
 Review it in a few days, practice.
 It is not absorbed 100% the first time.
 The next lessons will be shorter, but I will try to write them more often.